 5. Weigh your financing options

-Although most outdoor projects cost less than $5,000, according to the Houzz survey, bigger jobs might require financing.
+Although some outdoor projects can be DIY ventures, bigger jobs might require financing.
 For homeowners with equity, a home equity loan or a home equity line of credit (HELOC) are two low-cost options that might fit their needs.

-Equity-based loans are cheaper than credit cards, which can come with 18 percent interest rates.
-Current home equity loan rates are hovering around 6 percent, while HELOCs are around 7 percent.
+Equity-based loans are cheaper than credit cards, which have an average interest rate of around 16 percent.
+As of early May, home equity loan rates averaged 5.26 percent, while HELOCs were around 4 percent.
 These loans are often less expensive than personal loans, as well.

-The difference between a home equity loan and a HELOC is that with a home equity loan you get a lump sum of money with a fixed interest rate.
-A HELOC, on the other hand, extends a maximum line of credit to you, which you can draw from during a set period of time known as the “draw period.”
-During the draw period, you’re making payments only on the interest.
+The difference between a home equity loan and a HELOC is that with a home equity loan, you get a lump sum of money with a fixed interest rate.
+A HELOC, on the other hand, extends a maximum line of credit to you, which you can draw from during a set period of time known as the draw period.
+During the draw period, you make payments only on the interest.
 Beware, however, as some HELOCs come with a balloon payment — or the total amount due once the draw period ends.
-This is important as you risk losing your home if you can’t make the payment or refinance the HELOC.
+This is important, as you risk losing your home if you can’t make the payment or refinance the HELOC.

 The benefit of a HELOC for home improvement projects is that you only owe what you use, which is beneficial if you aren’t sure how much the final amount of a project will be.
 Equity-based loans are also tax-deductible if you use them for home improvement projects.